p4skal/icarus/README.md

     //...
 Scan the contents of the root
   }
 ```
-The code simply searches for Files and sub-directories and collects them.
+The code simply searches for files and sub-directories and collects them.
 This can take some time and you might want to remember the files within a root for some time.

 *Icarus* has a great feature, it allows you to return a lot of stuff even streams and it will
 still cache it in such a manner, that it can be reused.
 When you have worked with streams bevor,
 you probably know that they can't be operated upon multiple times.
 It would be fatal to simply